JxdEngineer/3D-Simulation-of-Vehicle-Bridge-Interaction/README.md

 Author: JIAN Xudong, Tongji University, Department of Bridge Engineering.

-Please contact jxd_engineer@tongji.edu.cn if you have any questions
+Please contact jxd.engineer@gmail.com if you have any questions